DeloitteDigitalUK/jira-agile-metrics/README.md

 ### Debt density chart

 - `Debt query: <query>` – JQL query used to identify technical debt items.
 - `Debt window: <number>` – How many months to show in the debt chart.
+Defaults to showing all months for which there is data.
 - `Debt priority field: <fieldname>` – Name of field identifying technical debt item priority.
 - `Debt priority values: <list>` – List of valid values, in order, for